 Urinary retention requiring catheterization represents the culmination of BPH-related obstruction.
-It is felt, in part, to have a component of DUA16.
-The safety and efficacy of surgical interventions for BPH have been a point of debate, with concerns mainly directed toward outcomes in males with DUA^{3,16}.
-However, with the rising prevalence of laser-based options and a growing body of evidence to suggest their favourable safety profiles, there is renewed interest in the surgical management of this population.
-Consequently, we assessed the efficacy and safety of GreenLight PVP in patients with UR versus LUTS, as well as between AUR and CUR.
+It is felt, in part, to have a component of detrusor underactivity (DUA).16 The safety and efficacy of surgical interventions for BPH have been a point of debate, with concerns mainly directed toward outcomes in males with DUA;^{3,16} however, with the rising prevalence of laser-based options and a growing body of evidence to suggest their favorable safety profiles, there is renewed interest in the surgical management of this population.
+Consequently, we assessed the efficacy and safety of GreenLight PVP in patients with UR vs. LUTS, as well as between AUR and CUR.

 Preoperative and intraoperative characteristics did not differ significantly between the AUR and CUR groups.
 Comparison between UR and LUTS cohorts revealed that the UR group was significantly older than the LUTS group (median age 78 vs. 68.5 years, p<0.001).
-This finding is perhaps unsurprising, given the progressive nature of BPH with increasing severity of obstruction and associated symptomatology as patients age1.
-Similar results have been observed in other studies assessing GreenLight or HoLEP in UR versus LUTS patients^{8,12,17}.
-A potential explanation comes from recent trends observed in BPH management.
-A shift favouring medical rather than surgical management may contribute to patients presenting for surgical intervention at older ages and with advanced disease, including larger prostates and urinary retention3.
-While there has been some concern regarding the safety of surgery in older patients, GreenLight PVP has been shown to be safe and effective in the elderly 18.
+This finding is perhaps unsurprising, given the progressive nature of BPH with increasing severity of obstruction and associated symptomatology as patients age.1 Similar results have been observed in other studies assessing GreenLight or HoLEP in UR vs. LUTS patients.8,12,17 A potential explanation comes from recent trends observed in BPH management.
+A shift favoring medical rather than surgical management may contribute to patients presenting for surgical intervention at older ages and with advanced disease, including larger prostates and UR.3 While there has been some concern regarding the safety of surgery in older patients, GreenLight PVP has been shown to be safe and effective in the elderly.18

 In the early postoperative period, we observed individuals with UR experiencing longer catheterization times than the LUTS group (median 1.5 vs. 1.0 days, p<0.001).
-Our findings are similar to Goueli et al., who looked at GreenLight PVP in patients with and without AUR.
-They reported mean catheterization times of 1.2 and 0.9 days for patients with and without UR, respectively12.
-Aho and colleagues assessed HoLEP outcomes in patients with AUR, CUR, and LUTS, reporting one day as a median time for the first TOV amongst all comparison groups studied 8.
-Ruszat et al. assessed patients in recurrent UR (RUR), demonstrating mean catheterization time as 1.7 vs. 1.8 days in RUR and non-RUR groups undergoing GreenLight PVP19.
-In contrast, Mustafa and colleagues observed a median postoperative catheterization time of 7.77 days13.
-This variation may reflect differences in practice preferences among various sites and clinicians.
+Our findings are similar to Goueli et al, who looked at GreenLight PVP in patients with and without AUR.
+They reported mean catheterization times of 1.2 and 0.9 days for patients with and without UR, respectively.12 Aho and colleagues assessed HoLEP outcomes in patients with AUR, CUR, and LUTS, reporting one day as a median time for the first TOV among all comparison groups studied.8 Ruszat et al assessed patients in recurrent UR (RUR), demonstrating mean catheterization time as 1.7 vs. 1.8 days in RUR and non-RUR groups undergoing GreenLight PVP, respectively.19 In contrast, Mustafa and colleagues observed a median postoperative catheterization time of 7.77 days.13 This variation may reflect differences in practice preferences among various sites and clinicians.